How are vaccines tested to ensure they are safe and effective?

 How is it possible to accelerate vaccine approval WITHOUT compromising safety and efficacy?

 This is a very important question!
 Never before have so many vaccine candidates been developed for a single disease in such a short period of time, using both existing and new technologies.
 In addition, an incredible amount of funding, time, and effort is being devoted to COVID-19 vaccine development at a scale far beyond the resources devoted to any previous vaccine.
-Learn more about developing COVID-19 vaccines at pandemic speed and accelerated vaccine development timelines.
+Learn more about developing COVID-19 vaccines at lightning-fast speed and accelerated vaccine development timelines.

 While some estimates have suggested that safe and effective COVID-19 vaccines could be available in 12-18 months, more evidence is needed to confirm the expected timeline.
 It is also important to note that there won’t be enough vaccine doses to vaccinate the entire global population immediately.